sendahug/send-hug-backend/API_DOCS.md

 ### GET /messages
 **Description**: Gets the user's messages.

-**Handler Function**: get_user_messages.
+**Handler Function**: get_thread.

 **Request Arguments**:
   - userID - A query parameter indicating the User's ID.
   - page - An optional query parameter indicating the user's current page.
-  - type - An optional query parameter indicating the type of messages the user is attempting to get (inbox, outbox, threads or a specific thread's messages).
+  - threadID - An optional query parameter that filters the messages returned to those of a single thread.

 **Required Data**: None.